Maternal, Child, & Adolescent Health

 - PH 213A Family Planning, Population Change and Health

 Course offerings are subject to change.
 Please check the current schedule of classes to confirm.
-For more information, please see the Maternal and Child Health Specialty Area Overview.
+For more information, please see the Maternal, Child, & Adolescent Health Specialty Area Overview.

-SPH students planning to complete a specialty area in Maternal and Child Health must contact the MCH Assistant Director at (510) 643-4991 or email@example.com to obtain an MCH Specialty Area Advising and Tracking Form.
+SPH students planning to complete a specialty area in Maternal, Child, and Adolescent Health must contact the MCAH Assistant Director at email@example.com to obtain an MCAH Specialty Area Advising and Tracking Form.
 At the time of graduation, each student who successfully completes the certificate requirements will receive a letter signed by the Specialty Area Head and the Dean of the School of Public Health.